-The Piedmont makes two daily round trips between Raleigh and Charlotte by way of Kannapolis and Salisbury.
-The State owns the equipment for the Piedmont and contracts with Amtrak for maintenance and operations of the train.
+The Piedmont makes three daily round trips between Raleigh and Charlotte by way of Kannapolis and Salisbury.
+The State owns and contracts for maintenance of the equipment for the Piedmont and contracts with Amtrak for operations of the train.
 The Carolinian makes one daily trip each way between Charlotte and New York City by way of Kannapolis and Salisbury.
 The Carolinian uses Amtrak equipment and is Amtrak-maintained.

 Both Depots in Kannapolis and Salisbury serve as focal points of the downtowns and central business districts.
 The Kannapolis Depot has undergone improvements to become a first class hub for passenger rail.
-The Rider Transit System also maintains a bus stop at this Depot providing daily bus service Monday thru Sunday.
+The Rider Transit System also maintains a bus stop at this Depot providing daily bus service Monday through Sunday.
 The Salisbury Depot has become a tourist and business attraction as a staple in the redeveloped downtown area.
-Salisbury Transit also provides local bus service in close proximity to the Depot on a regular schedule Monday thru Saturday.
+Salisbury Transit also provides local bus service in close proximity to the Depot on a regular schedule Monday through Saturday.
+A new Depot is scheduled to be built in the Town of Harrisburg soon.